Sackah/blog-manager-app/README.md

 # blog-manager-app

 ## Description
-A full stack blog manager web application built with Node.js and easy for dynamic rendering.
+A full stack blog manager web application built with Node.js and ejs for dynamic rendering.

 ## Getting Started
 Clone the repo to your local computer